AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-organize-assets-view.md

 ### Set asset expiration date {#set-asset-expiration-date}

-Assets Essentials also allows you to set expiration date on assets available in the repository.
-You can then [filter the search results](search.md#refine-search-results) based on an `Expired` asset status.
+Assets view also allows you to set expiration date on assets available in the repository.
+You can then [filter the search results](search-assets-view.md#refine-search-results) based on an `Expired` asset status.
 In addition, you can specify an expiration date range for assets to further filter your search results.

 To set asset expiration date: